-This Turkish dessert can be served either hot or cold.
-We once ate it in Kaş, where the warm nutty semolina encased vanilla ice cream.
-It can be decorated with melted chocolate, nuts (usually pine nuts), or eaten once cooled, as the perfect accompaniment to tea.
-It’s a quick dessert which is traditionally made when unexpected guests arrive.
+This Turkish dessert can be served either hot or cold and will satisfy any sweet tooth.
+We once ate it in Kaş, where warm sweet semolina encased vanilla ice cream.
+Its usually decorated with melted chocolate, pine nuts, pistachios but can be enjoyed plain.
+If served cool it is easily sliced and divided.
+It’s a quick dessert which is traditionally made when unexpected guests arrive and is easily made in large quantities.
 This is my own twist on a the classic recipe, where I’ve infused it with cardamom and used pistachio nuts.

 Serves 6 – 8 as warm dessert or makes 16 cooled slices.